esoteric-skate/site/README.md

 - `scripts/` js files for the project
 - `services/` houses css for the site

-## Domains
+## URL's
-This site has **2** diffrent domains.
+This site has **2** diffrent locations.
-- Domain one (https://live.esoteric.host) is for testing and development.
+- The testing and dev branch is at https://live.esoteric.host.
-- Domain two (https://esoteric.host) is the production URL which pulls code from this repo after it has been reviewed.
+- The production branch is at https://esoteric.host and pulls code from this repo after it has been reviewed.